Kurento/kurento/source/user/troubleshooting.rst

-Missing video or audio streams
+Missing audio or video streams
 ------------------------------

-A typical cause for missing streams is that the network topology requires using either STUN or TURN, to overcome the NAT configuration of some intermediate router.
-If that's the case, the solution is to set up a STUN or a TURN server, and configure its details in the corresponding file, as explained in :ref:`installation-stun-turn`.
+If the Kurento Tutorials are showing an spinner, or your application is missing media streams, that's a strong indication that the network topology requires using either a STUN or TURN server, to traverse through the NAT firewall of intermediate routers.
+Check :ref:`installation-stun-turn`.

-There are some logging messages that could indicate a bad configuration of STUN or TURN; these are useful to look for:
+There are some KMS log messages that could indicate a bad configuration of STUN or TURN; these are useful to look for:

 .. code-block:: text